 History of the Sons of the American Legion

-Sep 12—15, 1932: The Sons of The American legion is established as a non-political, non-sectarian civilian organization by the 14th National Convention of The American legion in Portland, Oregon.
-The Sons of the American Legion exists to honor the service and sacrifice of their parents and grandparents who served in the U.S. military and were eligible for American Legion membership.
+September 12—15, 1932: The Sons of the American Legion (S.A.L.) is established as a non-political, non-sectarian civilian organization by the 14th National Convention of the American Legion in Portland, Oregon.
+The Sons of the American Legion exists to honor the service and sacrifice its members' parents and grandparents who served in the U.S. military and were eligible for American Legion membership.
 The Sons organization is divided into detachments at the state level and squadrons at the local level.
 A squadron pairs with a local American Legion post.
-Squadron’s campaigns place an emphasis on preserving American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and teaching the fundamentals of good citizenship.
+A squadron's campaigns place an emphasis on preserving American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and teaching the fundamentals of good citizenship.

-1939: Membership in SAL is about 7 percent of the parent organization.
+1939: Membership in S.A.L. is about 7 percent of the parent American Legion.
 The Sons group seems destined to grow.
-However, many members joined the armed forces during World War II but never returned.
-For those who did return, their service had made them eligible to join the ranks of The American Legion itself.
+However, many members joined the Armed Forces during World War II but never returned.
+For those who did return, their service had made them eligible to join the ranks of the American Legion itself.

 April 7, 1939: Comal Squadron 179 in New Braunfels, Texas is chartered.

-April 30—May 1, 1964: The National Executive Council passes Resolution 22, urging that the SAL program “be encouraged and implemented by internal promotion and increased public recognition through the national Headquarters staff and the various Departments of The American Legion.”
+April 30—May 1, 1964: The National Executive Council (NEC) passes Resolution 22, urging that the S.A.L. “be encouraged and implemented by internal promotion and increased public recognition through the national Headquarters staff and the various Departments of the American Legion.”

-1964: The Sons conduct their first National SAL Workshop during the Legion’s National Convention in Dallas.
+1964: The Sons conducts its first National S.A.L.
+Workshop during the Legion’s National Convention in Dallas.

-May 2, 1973: The legion’s NEC approves Resolution 21, which establishes a procedure for handling matters originating from SAL National Conventions and SAL National Executive Committee meetings.
+May 2, 1973: The Legion’s NEC approves Resolution 21, which establishes a procedure for handling matters originating from S.A.L.
+National Conventions and S.A.L.
+NEC meetings.
 All actions of the Sons of the American Legion National Convention and/or NEC are reviewed by the Legion’s Internal Affairs Commission.
 The Internal Affairs Commission then affixes to its report to the Legion’s NEC an addendum in digest form listing all such actions with a statement setting forth the Internal Commission’s disposition of each action.
-Unless specific contrary action is taken by the Legion’s NEC with respect to the addendum items, the disposition recommended by The American Legion’s Internal Affairs Commission becomes the disposition of the NEC.
+Unless specific contrary action is taken by the Legion’s NEC with respect to the addendum items, the disposition recommended by the American Legion’s Internal Affairs Commission becomes the disposition of the NEC.

-Oct 17—18, 1973: The legion approves Resolution 15, abolishing the National SAL Committee created by Resolution 60 in 1969.
-Responsibilities of the National SAL Committee are assigned to the Legion’s Internal Affairs Commission.
+October 17—18, 1973: The Legion approves Resolution 15, abolishing the National S.A.L.
+Committee created by Resolution 60 in 1969.
+Responsibilities of the National S.A.L.
+Committee are assigned to the Legion’s Internal Affairs Commission.